 Cause of Death Excluded from Coverage

 All life insurance policies have exclusions which detail the circumstances under which the death of the insured will not be covered.
-For example, suicide and acts of war or terrorism are typically excluded rom coverage.
-If the policyholder’s death circumstances are excluded in the policy, the life insurance company will refuse to pay death benefits.
+For example, suicide and acts of war or terrorism are typically excluded from coverage.
+If the policyholder’s death circumstances are excluded from the policy, the life insurance company will refuse to pay death benefits.

 A PA life insurance lawyer can help you understand what is excluded or covered in a policy.
 Call Boonswang Law today to set up a free evaluation for your case.

 Life insurance fraud can occur in many forms.
 Things like faking death, killing a covered person in an attempt to collect benefits, forcing or coercing a policyholder to name you as beneficiary, or making changes to a policy you don’t own are all considered life insurance fraud.
 Not only can fraud nullify the life insurance policy, but the persons responsible for the fraud could face serious legal consequences.

 READY TO TALK TO AN ATTORNEY ABOUT YOUR LIFE INSURANCE BENEFITS?

 What You Can Expect When You Hire an Experienced Pennsylvania Life Insurance Lawyer